 Mango Orange with Caffeine

-Nuun Immunity contains added Zinc, Calcium, and about 50% of your daily value for Vitamins A, D, and E. It also provides over 200% of the daily value for C. And living up to its name, immunity also contains immune-boosting botanicals Elderberry, Turmeric, and Echinacea.
+Nuun Immunity contains added zinc, calcium, and about 50% of your daily value for vitamins A, D, and E. It also provides over 200% of the daily value for vitamin C. And living up to its name, immunity also contains immune-boosting botanicals Elderberry, Turmeric, and Echinacea.

 Nuun “Rest” also has added botanicals, and less sodium than the original.
 The surprise is that it also contains tart cherry powder to help reduce inflammation post-workout.
-This is relatively cutting-edge in the exercise science world, and although it is usually given to professional athletes, anyone can benefit from its antiinflammatory effects.
-Rest also includes 6x as much magnesium as “Sport”, making it a solid choice for anyone recovering tired muscles.
-However, the feedback still overwhelmingly positive:
+This is relatively cutting-edge in the exercise science world, and although it is usually given to professional athletes, anyone can benefit from its anti-inflammatory effects.
+Rest also includes 6x as much magnesium as “Sport”, making it a solid choice for anyone recovering from tired muscles.

 Nuun “Vitamin” contains vitamins A, C, D, and E, along with B6 and B9, but only 25% of our daily value.
 It is missing B12 (the choice for an energy boost), and they keep vitamin quantities low most likely to keep the flavor palatable.